 Borrowed or Copied Text

-Framing content from other websites to yours is against the policy and so is mirroring any multiple content from other sites.
+Framing content from other websites to yours is against the policy, mirroring any multiple contents from other sites.

 A list of things you should avoid

 - Google requires a page to be 100% the same no matter where you are located.

 - Do not redirect URLs to external links

 - Use only https links

 - Replace all URL characters with URL encoded entities (URL friendly characters)